Snowflake-Labs/snowpark-python-demos/Advertising-Spend-ROI-Prediction/README.md

 * Create and register Python User-Defined Functions (UDFs) for inference
 * Create Streamlit web application that uses the UDF for real-time prediction

+If all goes well, you should see the following app in your browser window.

 https://user-images.githubusercontent.com/1723932/175127637-9149b9f3-e12a-4acd-a271-4650c47d8e34.mp4

+NOTE: The accompanying slides can be found [here](https://github.com/Snowflake-Labs/snowpark-python-demos/blob/main/Advertising-Spend-ROI-Prediction/PyCon_2022_Snowpark_for_Python_Streamlit_Workshop_Dash.pdf).

 ## Prerequisites